UBC-MOAD/docs/git_version_control.rst

 The `documentation section of the Git site`_ includes a variety of ways to learn about Git.
 A good starting point is to read at least the first two chapters of the `Pro Git book`_.
-There is also and introduction to `using Git`_ on the GitHub documentation site.
+There is also an introduction to `using Git`_ on the GitHub documentation site.

 .. _documentation section of the Git site: https://git-scm.com/doc
 .. _Pro Git book: https://git-scm.com/book/en/v2